This article is a stub. You can help the IndieWebCamp wiki by expanding it.

 Checkin means the action of checking into a location and sharing that information.
 The action itself is often referred to as a checkin.

-Services like Foursquare, Gowalla (shutdown after being acquired by Facebook), Dodgeball (shutdown after being acquired by Google), Google Latitude are social community sites specifically designed for sharing checkins.
+Services like Foursquare, Gowalla (shutdown after being acquired by Facebook), Dodgeball (shutdown after being acquired by Google), Google Latitude (also shutdown by Google) are social community sites specifically designed for sharing checkins.

 The indieweb community is exploring how to post checkins to one's own website (likely privately), and how/when to syndicate (in POSSE style) such checkins to such social community sites.